 Most of the top attractions in Takayama are within walking distance, so you can get to the site without walking too far.

-But if you have money to splurge, I would recommend getting a ryokan.
+But if you have extra budget, I would recommend staying in a Takayama ryokan with private onsen.

 Takayama has several accommodation types in, so you can choose according to your budget and preference: